PAS-AGRO-PAS/.github/profile/README.md

 The [PAS-AGRO-PAS GitHub community [https://github.com/vcadavez/PAS-AGRO-PAS](https://github.com/PAS-AGRO-PAS/.github/)(https://github.com/PAS-AGRO-PAS/.github/) involves protocols, technical and scientific articles, and datasets on:

-i.
-Agro-pastoral production systems;
+*  Agro-pastoral production systems;
-ii.
-Management and diversification of crop and pasture production;
+*  Management and diversification of crop and pasture production;
-iii.
-Productivity of livestock local breeds;
+*  Productivity of livestock local breeds;
-iv.
-Raise the economic potential and generational renewal of agro-pastoralism; and
+*  Raise the economic potential and generational renewal of agro-pastoralism; and
-v.
-Promote the transition of traditional agro-pastoralism to the `Agriculture 4.0`.
+*  Promote the transition of traditional agro-pastoralism to the `Agriculture 4.0`.

 ________________________